 The Filters functionality allows you to filter entries by Operating System.

-THREAT PREVENTION - VectorN Detection
+DNS Security - VectorN Detection

 The collected information is placed in the VectorN Endpoint and VectorN Network.